|Relationship to me:||Great Great Great Great Aunt (by marriage)||Gen -5||

 House5 in the Parish of Cadbury, Devonshire

-about 3 miles south of Tiverton (not be confused with the Cadbury villages in
+about 6 miles south of Tiverton (not be confused with North and South Cadbury

 By October 1784 the couple were living together (with a servant) in Lowerbank’s Hotel in St. James’s Street, London.
 Early the following month, they rented rooms at the house of Mrs Barker in Green’s Row Chelsea.
 From December to the middle of the following February, they moved into Osborne’s Hotel at the Adelphi (not far from the Strand) before moving back to Mrs Barker’s rooms.

 At the time the couple first moved into Mrs Barker’s rooms, she thought they were man and wife, but subsequently discovered the truth when Francis Newman was away for a few days during which time Lydia “became so much agitated that [Mrs Barker] was fearful of leaving her alone” and that gradually she “drew from her a confession that she was not married to Mr Newman.”
 Thereafter Lydia would often converse with Mrs Barker about her children and they became such good friends that after the couple had left for France, Mrs Barker received “pressing invitations” from Lydia to travel over and visit them.

 Barker around 29th April 1785, they took an apartment somewhere near Moulins